-In 1980 the college found its home in Laurel, Maryland.
-Within three years, Capitol purchased the 52-acre former site of the Beltsville Speedway, built new academic facilities and opened its doors.
-Enrollment swelled and the college added two more engineering technology degrees.
+The result of that search was a relocaton to Laurel, Maryland.
+Capitol purchased the 52-acre former site of the Beltsville Speedway, built new academic facilities and opened the doors to students in 1983.
+Enrollment swelled and two more engineering technology degrees were added.
 Within the next decade a capital campaign and funding from the state of Maryland raised millions for buildings, equipment and a scholarship endowment.
 The campus expanded with Telecommunications Hall and the 340-seat Avrum Gudelsky Memorial Auditorium.
+In 1987, the school became Capitol College, a name it would retain until June 2014.

 In the late 1980s, Capitol's leadership again recognized the transformation in the institution.
 The technical-based curriculum had become broader, with an increasing incorporation of humanities and social science courses.
 With a spacious campus and four-year degrees, the school had shed its skin as a technical institute.
-Preferring a title and an environment that would better suit its presence, the Board of Trustees changed the school's name to Capitol College.
+Preferring a title and an environment that would better suit its presence, the Board of Trustees changed the school's name to Capitol Technology University.
 Along with the name change came a plan to offer more degrees in engineering and management, build on-campus housing and convert from a quarterly academic calendar to a semester system.

 Master's degrees were introduced in the 1990s.
 The college began several outreach efforts and business partnerships, such as the NASA PREP summer program for minority students and the Maryland Distance Learning Network.
-As the 20th century drew to a close, the college expanded the John G. and Beverly A. Puente Library, creating a spacious state-of-the-art facility with a multimedia teaching center.
+Meanwhile, the college expanded the John G. and Beverly A. Puente Library, creating a spacious state-of-the-art facility with a multimedia teaching center.
 The opening of the William G. McGowan Academic Center in 2005 marked the next era for the college.
 The academic center hosts an expanded computer science department, the Space Operations Institute, and the BRAC-funded Cyber Battle Lab.